Frequently Asked Questions

 Who Goes to Counseling?

 People seek counseling for a variety of issues.
-Some of the reasons include the desire for personal growth, navigating temporary bouts or long periods of depression or anxiety more effectively, managing stress, tackling substance abuse issues, improving relationships and communication skills and better understanding one’s past and how it impacts life, mood, and relationships in the present day.
+Some of the reasons include a desire for personal growth, managing stress, codependency, tackling substance abuse issues, improving relationships and communication skills, navigating temporary bouts or long periods of depression or anxiety more effectively and better understanding one’s past and how it impacts life, mood, and relationships in the present day.

 Whatever your reason for considering counseling, I’m sure it’s a good one.
 If you are in doubt or have any questions about beginning counseling, please contact me with your concerns.
 I’d be happy to talk with you so call (619) 318-1901 to get in touch today.